SAGEMAKER controls (41)

 - Compliance: nist_800_53_r5: CM-2, CM-7; owasp_nhi: NHI1; soc2: CC8.1;

 SageMaker notebook has no LifecycleConfigName attached.
 A lifecycle configuration runs scripts at notebook creation/start to enforce hardening (mount restrictions, package allow-listing, idle-timeout enforcement, agent installation).
 Without one, notebooks come up with stock configuration and cannot be hardened consistently across the team.
-Lifecycle configurations are also the standard hook for auto-stop and credential rotation; their absence is the upstream cause of several other lifecycle failures in this iteration.
+Lifecycle configurations are also the standard hook for auto-stop and credential rotation; their absence is the upstream cause of several other SageMaker notebook lifecycle failures.

 Remediation: Create a lifecycle configuration with on-create + on-start scripts that enforce idle-timeout, mount restrictions, and package install policy.
 Attach it to the notebook via UpdateNotebookInstance.